-- You’re going to play until it hurts but it’s going to hurt so good.
+- You’re going to play until it hurts but it’s going to hurt so well.

 Arturia DrumBrute Analog Drum Machine

-With its 64 step sequencer, sequence looper and array of mini jacks through which you can feed your external sources you have immense leeway when it comes to shaping the sonic experience.
+With its 64-step sequencer, sequence looper, and an array of mini jacks through which you can feed the external sources you have immense leeway when it comes to shaping the sonic experience.
 And isn’t that really what it’s all about?
 The ability to explore new sonic vistas?
 With the DrumBrute you can recall classic sounds and tweak them in ways that carve out entirely new space in the atmosphere.

 - The DrumBrute has a well-deserved reputation for enabling even relative novices to create compelling, original beats.

-- Some will bemoan the relative lack of drum machine options but the ability to carve deep, resonate rhythms from those options will more than compensate.
+- Some will bemoan the relative lack of drum machine options but the ability to carve deep, resonating rhythms from those options will more than compensate.